projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 -  **Device Emulation**: DM provides backend device emulation routines for frontend User VM device drivers.
 These routines register their I/O handlers to the I/O dispatcher inside the DM.
-When the VHM assigns any I/O request to the DM, the I/O dispatcher dispatches this request to the corresponding device emulation routine to do the emulation.
+When the HSM assigns any I/O request to the DM, the I/O dispatcher dispatches this request to the corresponding device emulation routine to do the emulation.

 -  I/O Path in Service VM:

-   -  HV initializes an I/O request and notifies VHM driver in Service VM through upcall.
+   -  HV initializes an I/O request and notifies HSM driver in Service VM through upcall.
-   -  VHM driver dispatches I/O requests to I/O clients and notifies the clients (in this case the client is the DM, which is notified through char device)
+   -  HSM driver dispatches I/O requests to I/O clients and notifies the clients (in this case the client is the DM, which is notified through char device)
    -  DM I/O dispatcher calls corresponding I/O handlers
-   -  I/O dispatcher notifies VHM driver the I/O request is completed through char device
+   -  I/O dispatcher notifies HSM driver the I/O request is completed through char device
-   -  VHM driver notifies HV on the completion through hypercall
+   -  HSM driver notifies HV on the completion through hypercall
    -  DM injects VIRQ to User VM frontend device through hypercall

--  VHM: Virtio and Hypervisor Service Module is a kernel module in Service VM as a middle layer to support DM.
+-  HSM: Hypervisor Service Module is a kernel module in Service VM as a middle layer to support DM.
 Refer to :ref:`virtio-APIs` for details

 This section introduces how the acrn-dm application is configured and